vwkd/code-web/Back-End Web Development/NPM.md

 ### Modules

-- `.js` file that contains export ??, i.e. can be imported, e.g. using `require()` in Node.js
+- `.js` file that exports a function, can be imported in another `.js`, e.g. using `require()` in Node.js
-- can also be package
+- can be package but doesn't need to

 ### Packages

-- folder containing a `package.json` and a .js file that is referenced as "main" attribute in `package.json`, by default `index.js`
+- folder containing a `package.json` and a `.js` file that is referenced as `main` property in `package.json`, by default is called `index.js`
-- Packages are modules, but modules are not necessarily packages
+- packages are modules, but modules are not necessarily packages